Alberta Water Wells

 Searching For Wells

 The Find Water Wells tab provides several options for searching and viewing water wells.
 Selecting any of the available options prompts users to type the required information and click on search.
-A list of the wells will show up in a table.
-If only one well, then a link to open report will show (the ID number).
-If there is more than one well, click the Generate Report button to see the detailed listing of these wells in the Reconnaissance Report (PDF).
+A list of the wells will show up on the right side in a table.
+If only one well report exists in the table, then double click on the GIC Well ID to open the full report.
+If there is more than one well report, click the Generate Report button to see the detailed listing of these wells in the Reconnaissance Report (PDF).

 Searches by using the Alberta Township System.
 Users enter the quarter-section (or legal subdivision), section, township, range and meridian for the location they want to search in.